jomare1188/glowing-palm-tree/README.md

     - topGO.r makes overrepresentation test on each module
     - compare_modules.r make overrepresentation analyisis of groups genes of modules correlated to sugar-fiber trait

-12. Compare the correlated modules in sugarcane and sorghum
-    - compare_modules.r Detect orthologues genes in correlated modules in sugarcane and sorghum and the expression group in which they are
+12. Comparatve transcription factor analysis
-    - compare_modules.r Detect transcription factors in orthologues genes correlated to sugar-fiber trait in sorghum and sugarcane
+    - comparative_tf.r detect transcription factors correlated to sugar-fiber trait and see if familias of tf conserve expression pattern through species.

 ## Results